Encounter in Rendlesham Forest New! Added 24th April 2014

 2013 promises to be an exceptionally busy year for Nick Pope.
 The 5-year process of declassifying and releasing MoD's UFO files comes to its climax with the release of a final batch and Nick Pope will again be at the heart of this process, undertaking a huge range of UK, US and other TV, radio and newspaper interviews to mark the occasion.
 In other news, Nick Pope is working on a new book about the Rendlesham Forest UFO incident - the world's best-known UFO case aside from Roswell.
 At the heart of this book is explosive new testimony from the two United States Air Force witnesses most closely involved, John Burroughs and Jim Penniston.
 The book has been placed with St. Martin's Press, one of the world's largest and most prestigious publishing houses, and is expected to be published in late 2013.
 Nick Pope is also recording TV interviews on a wide range of subjects for forthcoming documentaries and is in negotiations concerning fronting his own series.

-Nick Pope on End of
+Nick Pope on End of the World

 As a broadcaster and journalist recognized as one of the world's leading (but most level-headed!) commentators on mysteries and conspiracies, Nick Pope has been in demand in the run-up to December 21, when some people believe an ancient Mayan prophesy predicts the end of the world.